 I found Everything to be something that certain individuals which appreciate the philosophical aspects of life or really artistic side of games might enjoy.
 To others it will be pointless, like with Mountain it's about interacting with the world and seeing what happens.
 There's just a ton of content in this though I'm not sure everyone will care to explore it or cares about the collecting within the world.
 It felt pointless at first and was never that exciting of a game despite discovering what exactly I was supposed to do.
 The animations were hilarious yet not great and the game didn't have much of a point going for it.

-Review Done on Everything for Playstation 4
+Everything for Playstation 4

 Review Code Provided by 47